A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Alternative spellings: aiin, ayn, aint, ain't

-Definition: Used where a statesider might say "didn't have."
+Definition: Used where a statesider might say "didn't have" to indicate past tense.

 Example: "Girl I had gooseberry stew and butter bread one day because I ain't had jelly either and that was good!"